drupal-mentoring/future-of-mentoring/README.md

 ### 2013
-- Drupal.org upgraded to D7, caused the drupalmentoring.org to not be used
+- Drupal.org upgraded to D7
+- Drupal.org upgrade broke drupalmentoring.org
-- Now participants wrote comment on issue of what they are planning to do
+- Contributors write comments with what they will do

 Note:
-- The upgrade broke the JSON feature, breaking drupalmentoring.org
+- The upgrade removed the JSON feature, breaking drupalmentoring.org
 - Before, the assigned field was used to indicate when people started writing code, and dm.o used for new contributors to say they were starting other tasks
 - Now, needed a way to say "I'm starting on a task", and since many tasks